-A Beckn Application Platform (BAP) is a server-side infrastructure which captures consumers’ requests via its UI applications, converts them into Beckn-compliant schemas and APIs at the server side, and fires them at the network.
-BAPs are the initiator of the transaction and have the flexibility to communicate with multiple networks and integrate the responses from these networks into a bundled shopper experience.
+A Beckn Application Platform (BAP) is a consumer-facing infrastructure which captures consumers’ requests via its UI applications, converts them into beckn-compliant schemas and APIs at the server side, and fires them at the network.
+BAPs are the initiators of transactions and have the flexibility to communicate with multiple networks and integrate the responses from these networks into a bundled transaction experience.
 For example, a BAP can book a cab via an urban mobility network, order a coffee from a restaurant via a local-retail network, have it picked up via an order on a delivery network and get it delivered on the way to work.
-All these three services can be bundled on the BAP’s server end and packaged into a single monolithic experience to the user via an option called Get coffee delivered on the way to work on the shopper’s app.
-Or a BAP can bundle multiple modes of transport to offer a multi-mode journey to the a app user.
+All these three services can be bundled on the BAP’s server end and packaged into a single, rich, integrated experience.
+Similarly a BAP can bundle multiple modes of transport to offer a multi-mode journey to the a app user.
 For example, a BAP application can provide a cab + metropolitan + bus ride, all in the same booking.

-Beckn Apps (BAs) are software applications that provide consumer services to the end-user.
-They take advantage of Beckn’s open network infrastructure to offer integrated experiences that, seamlessly to the shopper, aggregate services from different sources which can reside on different networks.
-The term “BA” refers to any shopping software platform or software package on a Beckn-enabled network which has a consumer interface.
-Some examples of BAs are:
+BAPs are software applications that provide consumer services to the end-user.
+They take advantage of beckn’s open network infrastructure to offer integrated experiences that, seamlessly to the consumer, aggregate services from different sources which can reside on different networks.
+The term “BAP” refers to any shopping software platform or software package on a beckn-enabled network which has a beckn protocol compliant API.
+Some examples of BAPs could be:

 Beckn Provider Platforms (BPPs)

 The other side of the network is the supply side which consists of Beckn Provider Platforms (BPPs).
-These are the platforms which implement the supply logic and present it in the form of a Provider Catalog.
+These are the platforms that maintain an active inventory, one or more catalogs of products and services, implement the supply logic and enable fulfillment of orders.
 The BPP can be a single provider with a Beckn API implementation or an aggregator of merchants — this, of course, depends upon the logic of the particular implementation.